awsdocs/amazon-glacier-developer-guide/doc_source/creating-vaults-sdk-java.md

 # Creating a Vault in Amazon S3 Glacier Using the AWS SDK for Java<a name="creating-vaults-sdk-java"></a>

-The low\-level API provides methods for all the vault operations, including creating and deleting vaults, getting a vault description, and getting a list of vaults created in a specific region\.
+The low\-level API provides methods for all the vault operations, including creating and deleting vaults, getting a vault description, and getting a list of vaults created in a specific AWS Region\.
 The following are the steps to create a vault using the AWS SDK for Java\.

 1. Create an instance of the `AmazonGlacierClient` class \(the client\)\.

-   You need to specify an AWS region in which you want to create a vault\.
-All operations you perform using this client apply to that region\.
+   You need to specify an AWS Region in which you want to create a vault\.
+All operations you perform using this client apply to that AWS Region\.

 1. Provide request information by creating an instance of the `CreateVaultRequest` class\.

-   Amazon S3 Glacier \(Glacier\) requires you to provide a vault name and your account ID\.
+   Amazon S3 Glacier \(S3 Glacier\) requires you to provide a vault name and your account ID\.
 If you don't provide an account ID, then the account ID associated with the credentials you provide to sign the request is used\.
 For more information, see [Using the AWS SDK for Java with Amazon S3 Glacier](using-aws-sdk-for-java.md)\.

 1. Execute the `createVault` method by providing the request object as a parameter\.

-   The response Glacier returns is available in the `CreateVaultResult` object\.
+   The response S3 Glacier returns is available in the `CreateVaultResult` object\.

 The following Java code snippet illustrates the preceding steps\.
-The snippet creates a vault in the `us-west-2` region\.
-The `Location` it prints is the relative URI of the vault that includes your account ID, the region, and the vault name\.
+The snippet creates a vault in the `us-west-2` Region\.
+The `Location` it prints is the relative URI of the vault that includes your account ID, the AWS Region, and the vault name\.

 ```
 AmazonGlacierClient client = new AmazonGlacierClient(credentials);